Renzo Piano: Paris "The Whale" Commercial Mall Bercy 2 (1990)

-Inaugurated on 24 April 1990, the building is only the third work of architect after the Centre Pompidou.
-The cyclopean wooden structure, covered with 27,000 satin stainless steel tiles and pierced with oculus to let an overhead light pass, is completely innovative.
-Its curvature which follows the turn of a ramp on the ring road evokes a large airship, hence the nicknames "The Zeppelin" or "The Whale".
+Inaugurated on 24 April 1990, it was only the third completed building by Piano after the Centre Pompidou.
+The mall’s distinctive design features amcyclopean wooden structure clad in 27,000 satin-finished stainless steel tiles, and pierced with oculus to let an overhead light pass, is completely innovative.
+Its curved form, which follows the turn of the adjacent highway ramp, evokes the shape of a large airship, hence earning the nicknames "The Zeppelin" or "The Whale".

 Projects completed 1991–2000

 Crown Class Cruise Ships (1989–1991)

 In the mid-1980s Sitmar Cruises began a rigorous building schedule for the North American market.
-At the time one ship the Sitmar Fairmajesty was ordered for French shipyard Chantiers de l'Antlantique.
+At the time one ship the Sitmar Fairmajesty was ordered for French shipyard Chantiers de l'Atlantique.
 The Italian government through Fincantieri would desire for the next Sitmar ships to be built in Italy.
 Piano was commissioned to design the ships.
 Piano designed the exterior of the ships to resemble a dolphin.
 The Crown Princess was delivered to Princess Cruises in 1990 and the Regal Princess followed a year later in 1991.